 Day 1: London, England

-After getting over some jet-lag crankiness, we ventured out for some sightseeing with me giving Kevin a walking tour of London’s top sights: Westminster Abbey, Big Ben and the Houses of Parliament, Buckingham Palace, etc.
+After getting over a little jet-lag crankiness, we ventured out for some sightseeing.
+I gave Kevin a walking tour of London’s top sights: Westminster Abbey, Big Ben and the Houses of Parliament, Buckingham Palace, etc.

-Day 2: Stonehenge, England
+Day 2: Stonehenge and King Arthur’s England

-On Monday, we got away from the city and went on a small group tour to Stonehenge.
-The tour had so much more than just Stonehenge, though.
+But for this trip, we did a tour of Stonehenge and King Arthur sights.
 It took us to sights of mystery and intrigue, most of which are associated with the King Arthur legend.
 We saw Glastonbury Tor, the Chalice Well, Glastonbury Abbey, and as a bonus, our tour guide took us to Avebury Stone Circle, the largest stone circle in Europe.

 Day 3: London, England

 Our itinerary for the day included the Tower of London, the British Museum, and the National Gallery.

 Day 4: Cardiff, Wales

 We only had a couple activities planned for Cardiff: Cardiff Castle and National Museum Cardiff.
 If we had taken more time in Wales, I’d have loved to see more of the city.

 Day 5: Dublin, Ireland

 Pro tip: Don’t schedule your Book of Kells tour tickets for the same time as your plane trip.
+No clue how we messed that up.
 We had more planned for our first day in Dublin, but due to the aforementioned scheduling conflict, we had to cut some things.

 Stops on this trip included the Rock of Cashel, Blarney Castle, and Cahir Castle.
-For anyone looking to get from Dublin to Blarney to kiss the Blarney Stone, this is a tour I definitely recommend for one main reason: three castles in one day.
+For anyone looking to get from Dublin to Blarney Castle to kiss the Blarney Stone, this is a tour I definitely recommend for one main reason: three castles in one day!